 Accidents at Work

-The HSE, the body the Government agency that collects all accident data on behalf of the government says that the reduced number of work-based accidents represents the lowest total since HSE records began in 1996.
+The HSE, the Government agency that collects all accident data, says that the reduced number of work-based accidents represents the lowest total since HSE records began in 1996.

 Accidents at Work Lawyers Wakefield

 Although the cost of injuries and ill-health at work fell to £13.8 billion in the year to 2011, against £16.3bn in 2007, there is no doubt that poor occupational health and safety remains a serious issue and a massive cost for both the state and employers to shoulder.
 The safety improvements in some occupations must be acknowledged, but particularly on an individual basis work-based accidents remain as serious as ever.

 Even the most sedentary office job can be transformed into an accident blackspot whenever health and safety regulations go unobserved.
 There is no room for complacency.
 Health and Safety Executive statistics for the Yorkshire and The Humber reveal that in the last year alone there were:

 - In 2012/13, there were 7,260 reported injuries to employees, 9% of the overall GB total.
 (RIDDOR).

 - In 2012/13, the total rate of reported workplace injury in Yorkshire and The Humber region was 335.4 per 100,000 employees, compared with a Great Britain average of 312 injures per 100,000 employees.